 Police: Georgia man who killed 3 was in gunfight earlier

 Security video from a McDonald’s in the south Georgia town of Moultrie showed Kentavious White, 26, shoot store manager Amia Smith, 41, after getting her to come to the door before dawn on Thursday morning, the Georgia Bureau of Investigation said.
-The footage then showed White step inside the restaurant and shoot himself.
+The footage then showed White stepping inside the restaurant and shooting himself.

 After finding the shooting at the McDonald’s, police found White’s mother, 50-year-old Susie Arnold, and grandmother, 74-year-old Hilda Marshall, shot dead in their adjoining homes less than 2 miles (3.2 kilometers) away.
 Marshall was dead when police found her, while Arnold died later at a hospital.